robcarver17/pysystemtrade/docs/futures.md

 There are three ways to generate roll calendars:

 1. Generate a calendar based on the individual contract data you have.
 Initially this will generate an [approximate calendar](#roll_calendars_from_approx) based on the 'ExpiryOffset' parameter stored in the instrument roll parameters we already setup.
 2. Infer the roll calendar from [existing 'multiple price' data](#roll_calendars_from_multiple).
 [Multiple price data](/data/futures/multiple_prices_csv) are data series that include the prices for three types of contract: the current, next, and carry contract (though of course there may be overlaps between these). pysystemtrade is shipped with .csv files for multiple and adjusted price data.
 Unless the multiple price data is up to date, this may mean your rolls are a bit behind.
-For example, if you're trading quarterly HMUZ, and the data was last updated 6 months ago, there will probably have been one or two rolls since then.
 3. Use the provided roll calendars, saved [here](data/futures/roll_calendars_csv/).
 Again, these may be a bit behind.
 I generate these from multiple prices, so it's basically like step 2 except I've done the work for you.

 Roll calendars are always saved as .csv files, which have the advantage of being readable and edited by human.
 So you can add extra rolls (if you've used method 2 or 3, and there would have been rolls since then) or do any manual hacking you need to get your multiple price data build to work.